ElMassimo/vite_ruby/docs/guide/deployment.md

 - <kbd>vite:info</kbd>

-  Provide information on _Vite Rails_ and related libraries.
+  Provide information on _Vite Ruby_ and related libraries.

 ::: tip Environment-aware

 All these tasks are aware of the environment.
-When running them locally in development you can provide `RAILS_ENV=production` to simulate a production build.
+When running them locally in development you can provide `RACK_ENV=production` to simulate a production build.
 :::

 <hr/>